flotiq/flotiq-nextjs-blog-1/README.md

    Your site is now running at `http://localhost:3000`!

-   Open the `my-hello-world-starter` directory in your code editor of choice and edit `pages/index.js`.
+   Open the `flotiq-nextjs-blog-1` directory in your code editor of choice and edit `pages/index.js`.
 Save your changes and the browser will update in real time!

 7. **Manage your content using Flotiq editor**